-- Keep customers informed about what they can expect during the complaints handling process and how they can escalate their issue if they are not satisfied. - Ensure our customers' right to comment is protected and promoted. - Ensure that feedback is handled in a fair, unbiased and consistent way, allowing for corrective actions to be put in place where necessary. - Consider and respect human rights. - Provide opportunities for continually improving our customers' experience and satisfaction with our services and programs.
+- Inform customers of what they can expect during the complaints handling process and how they can escalate their issue if they are not satisfied. - Ensure our customers' right to provide feedback is protected and promoted. - Ensure that complaints are handled fairly, impartially, and consistently allowing for corrective actions to be put in place where necessary. - Consider and respect human rights. - Provide opportunities for continually improving our customers' experience and satisfaction with our services and programs.